ISO 13485 Certifications: What They Are and How to Achieve Them

 • Risk-based thinking integrated throughout the QMS

-• Regulatory compliance and documentation controls
+• Regulatory documentation controls

 • Traceability and device history records

-• Supplier qualification and control
+• Supplier qualification and monitoring

 • Design and development validation